Tranquility Base Hotel & Casino Tour

 The Tranquility Base Hotel & Casino Tour was the sixth headlining concert tour by English indie rock band Arctic Monkeys in support of their sixth studio album, Tranquility Base Hotel & Casino.
-The tour began on 2 May 2018 in San Diego, United States at The Observatory North Park and concluded on 7 April 2019 in Bogotá, Colombia at Estéreo Picnic Festival.
-This marks their first tour since AM Tour (2013–2014).
+The tour began on May 2, 2018, in San Diego, United States, at The Observatory North Park and concluded on April 7, 2019, in Bogotá, Colombia, at Estéreo Picnic Festival.
+This marks their first tour since the AM Tour (2013–2014).

 Development

 The group announced their first North American headlining shows since 2014 and several festival dates on 12 March 2018.
 On 5 April, the group announced the release of their sixth studio album, Tranquility Base Hotel & Casino, to be released on 11 May.
 The group announced United Kingdom and Ireland dates on 9 April.
-In April, they announced extra dates in United Kingdom and United States.
-In November, the group announced Latin America dates.
+In April, they announced extra dates in the United Kingdom and United States.
+In November, the group announced Latin American dates.

-On June 20, 2019, the band released a video documenting one of the final shows of the tour at the Foro Sol Stadium in Mexico City.
+On 20 June 2019, the band released a video documenting one of the final shows of the tour at the Foro Sol stadium in Mexico City.